Thrive Inventory by Shopventory allows you to easily filter your inventory and reports by Category.

-The fields allow you to add plenty of info, so a retail store, for example, might set it up like this:
+The fields allow you to add plenty of info, so a retail store for example, you might set it up like this:

 Product: Kettle-Cooked Potato Chips